votingworks/arlo-cvr-encryption/README.md

 ## Amazon AWS (S3, EC2, IAM) details

-This part of the implementation is currently in need of some generalization and cleanup.
-But how it works right now.
+To generate or verify tallies of large elections, one desktop computer does not have sufficient power to do the computation in a reasonable amount of time.
+The solution is to run on a large cluster.
+We've primarily developed and tested against Amazon EC2 clusters.

+To set this up for yourself, you'll need an AWS account.
+By default, AWS accounts have a limited number of concurrent virtual machines.
+You have to email them to explicitly ask for as many as we're using.

-There are two YAML configurations for Ray in the `cloud` directory.
+Configuring Ray: There are two YAML configurations for Ray in the `cloud` directory.
 One of them `aws-config.yaml` works and is tested regular.
 The other, `azure-config.yaml` is more of a work in progress and should not be assumed to be ready to go.